 Yes!
 Employers who demonstrate a commitment to long-term, permanent employment for new hires and who have several positions to fill that meet criteria can have multiple OJT contracts.

-Employers can provide work experience and have extra help for up to 12 weeks.
-Designed for jobseekers with little to no work experience, employers can bring on help for up to 20 hours a week and choose form candidates referred by program staff who will troubleshoot any questions or concerns on employers’ behalf.
+Provide work experience and have extra help for up to 12 weeks.
+Designed for jobseekers with little to no work experience, employers can bring on help for up to 20 hours a week.
+Choose from candidates referred by program staff who will troubleshoot any questions or concerns on employers’ behalf.

 Payroll functions and worker’s compensation insurance for participants are provided.